Low-is/Generalized-Statistical-Modeling-and-Multi-Group-Analysis-Pipeline/README.md

 **Cohen's d** - used for comparing two groups, calculated as the differences between group means divided by the pooled standard deviaton.
+  - Example:
+      d = (M2 - M1)/ SDpooled; M1 and M2 are the mean of the first and second groups.

 **Pearson's r** - measures the strength of a linear relationship between two variables, with an effect size ranging from -1 to + 1.